-HistoryNoMad was officially recognized as a distinct neighbourhood in the late 1990s.
+HistoryNoMad was officially recognized as a distinct neighborhood in the late 1990's.
 For most of its history, this district was part of the Madison Square area that has defined the social and political spectrum of the city.
-Gentrification in the 20th and 21st centuries has led to a rebranding of the neighbourhood.
+Gentrification in the 20th and 21st centuries has led to a rebranding of the neighborhood.
 Many former shops, industrial properties and commercial studios have been properly converted into luxurious residences that cater to high-end buyers and renters.
 Located within walking distance of premier shopping, dining and entertainment in Midtown and Lower Manhattan, NoMad has fully regained its high status.